iRadar-Data/internship-weather-forecast/README.md

 # WeatherApp

-This project should show how frontend React web client could be implemented using functionalities from other libraries.
+This project should show how frontend React web-client could be implemented using functionalities from other libraries.
-Connecting to external OpenWeather API and internal Serverless API
+Connecting to external OpenWeather API services-lib and internal Serverless API services-api.

 ## Steps

 1. Create React web-client frontend - creating components and separating functionalities in other libraries
-2. Create TypeScript service-lib library - implementation of OpenWeather API endpoints
+2. Create TypeScript services-lib library - implementation of OpenWeather API endpoints
-3. Create Serverless service-api backend - implementation of OpenWeather API endpoints and cache them using MongoDB
+3. Create Serverless services-api backend - implementation of OpenWeather API endpoints and cache them using MongoDB

 ## Layout Example